dontrebootme/nomad-intro/SYSADVENT.md

 The cadvisor job should be scheduled, one per host, on your cluster.

 #### <a name="query"></a>Query Consul
-One of the features of Nomad is that is had native integration with Consul.
+One of the features of Nomad is that it has native integration with Consul.
 We've covered the relationship of Nomad and Consul above, but we can take a look at Consul and verify that it is indeed receiving all the information about our services by using Consul data in two ways, via an API call, or via the web UI.

 To ask Consul for all running services in our cluster:
 ```